Loading...

 And a theme is a big idea, topic, or message that recurs within a story.

-First of all, we're exploring the story, and next we're exploring themes.
+First of all, we're exploring the story, and next, we're exploring themes.

-Let's begin with the story.
+Let's begin with this story.

 "Danny Chung Does Not Do Maths" is written by Maisie Chan.